Archive-663/kodakFunsaver/README.md

   - The Main Lens Cap Body

-A Rear Lens Cap for E-Mount Lenses
+- A Rear Lens Cap for E-Mount Lenses

-The Lens Rehousing
+- The Lens Rehousing

-digi-Process C-41 Lightroom Preset
+- digi-Process C-41 Lightroom Preset

     This preset develops your photos for a flat base reminiscent of old Kodak negative scans.
 It does not remove the distortion as it is a characteristic of the lens and of the photos that are produced with film.
 If you want to remove the distortion; set your distortion slider to ~ -12.

 What you’ll need:

-3x m1.6 x 5mm machine screws
+- Like 3-10x m1.6 x 5mm machine screws

-Lens from a Kodak FunSaver
+- Lens from a Kodak FunSaver

 Helpful Links:

-Kodak FunSaver Disassembly
+- Kodak FunSaver Disassembly

-Kodak FunSaver Lens Removal
+- Kodak FunSaver Lens Removal

-Kodak FunSaver Lens Adapter Assembly
+- Kodak FunSaver Lens Adapter Assembly

 # Requires:
 > Kodak Funsaver lens from at least 2015